FAQ for Bursar

 Q. What if I withdraw or take a leave of absence?

 A. If you receive your financial aid refund and subsequently decide not to attend Atlanta’s John Marshall Law School or Savannah Law School, the funds must be returned to the law school immediately.
 Financial aid received through the law school cannot be used at another institution.
-If you fail to attend classes and you receive your financial aid refund, the funds must be returned to the Office of the Bursar at: 1422 West Peachtree St. NW, Atlanta, Georgia 30309.
+If you fail to attend classes and you receive your financial aid refund, the funds must be returned to the Bursar Office at: 1422 West Peachtree St. NW, Atlanta, GA 30309.